Chlorine dioxide

 Chlorine dioxide is a chemical compound with the formula ClO2 that exists as yellowish-green gas above 11 °C, a reddish-brown liquid between 11 °C and −59 °C, and as bright orange crystals below −59 °C. It is usually handled as an aqueous solution.
-It is also commonly used as a bleach.
+It is commonly used as a bleach.
 More recent developments have extended its applications in food processing and as a disinfectant.